danlawinc/smartconnectsdk-ios-sample-app/README.md

 # Data PIDs

-App can request Basic or Advanced channel to get Data Pids from Datalogger.<br />App can use Basic channel to request Data Pid that does not required to be updated continuously.<br /><br />Request Data Pid using Basic channel:
+App can use Basic or Advanced channel to request Data Pids from Datalogger.<br />App can use Basic channel to request Data Pid that does not required to be updated continuously.<br />
+<br />Request Data Pid using Basic channel:

 ```let isPidAvailable = gateway.readBasicPidData(pid: DLCommandPId.basic.MAFRate)```